What is a business line of credit?

 What types of business lines of credit are there?

 If you’re looking into a business line of credit, be aware that there are two kinds: secured and unsecured lines of credit.
 Secured lines of credit are backed by your assets.
 These assets (for example, equipment) serve as collateral and lending institutions may take recourse in case of default.
+A small business line of credit specifically, is typically offered as an unsecured debt, which means you do not put up collateral.

 The process to obtain a secured line of credit may take longer than the process for an unsecured line, because your assets may need to be verified and appraised as a source of repayment.
 Whether or not your line of credit is secured or unsecured also may affect the amount of money that you have access to and the interest rate that you are charged.